Summerville, South Carolina: Fire department

-The Town of Summerville Fire & Rescue comprises 97 full-time firefighters and 19 volunteers.
+The Town of Summerville Fire and Rescue comprises 97 full-time firefighters and 19 volunteers.
 These firemen operate out of six stations across town and are subdivided into five engine companies and two ladder companies.
 Also included in the department is the Fire Marshall Office, which comprises a chief fire marshall and two assistants.
 The department operates on a 24/48 schedule and maintains a Class 1 ISO rating.
 In 2025, the 2026 budget for the Summerville Fire Department was estimated at $12.8 million.
 The current fire chief is Brent Melcher.

 Police department

 The Town of Summerville Police Department consists of 120 sworn officers and 29 civilian staff members, with 2.33 full-time law enforcement officers per 1,000 residents.
 The estimated 2026 budget for the Summerville Police Department was $15.4 million.
 The current chief of police is Doug Wright.

 EMS and medical centers

-Emergency medical services for the town are provided primarily by Dorchester County EMS.
+Emergency medical services (EMS) for the town are provided primarily by Dorchester County EMS.
 In some cases, these services are provided by both Charleston and Berkley County EMS, due to small parts of the town being in these counties.

-While the city of Charleston is the primary medical center for the area, Summerville is home to the Summerville Medical Center and many different MUSC campuses, which serve the town.
+While the city of Charleston is the primary medical center for the area, Summerville is home to the Summerville Medical Center and many different Medical University of South Carolina campuses, which serve the town.